 Moreover, it was not possible to attain specific characteristics about the sample (benefited teachers) in terms of the average age and salary level.
 Therefore, the analysis is based on the average age of primary school teachers in Belize, and the average of salaries of current teachers at this level of education.

-The spreadsheet in shows the economic model that supports the analysis.
+The spreadsheet in Annex 1 shows the economic model that supports the analysis.
 The content and encoding of each of its Excel sheets is summarized in the following table:

 Table 1.
 Description of the Content Presented in Annex 1